WWE News: William Regal In The 2017 WWE Hall Of Fame Is Reportedly Nixed

 After a failed “Real Man’s Man” gimmick while in the WWE in the late 1990s, Regal would return to WCW after just one year away.
 Here, he would be involved in the Hardcore Championship division, but did not receive a notable push.
 Oddly, Regal is one of few names around that era who were not heavily involved in the Monday Night Wars, despite competing for both companies during the weekly battle.

-Returning to WWE, Regal had a pivotal role during the Invasion angle, as he was appointed commissioner.
+Returning to WWE, Regal had a pivotal role during the Invasion angle, as he was appointed Commissioner.
 He would then win the WWE Intercontinental Championship at the Royal Rumble in 2002.
 His second reign would commence nearly seven years later, before losing it to CM Punk.
 Along with winning the Intercontinental Championship, Regal has held the now-defunct European and Hardcore Championships on four and five occasions, respectively, as well as the Tag Team Champion on four occasions.
 He also won the King of the Ring in 2008.

-Regal served as general manager on Raw in 2007, and was a part of a number of different angles before making his way to assist with NXT.
-For the past six years, Regal has devoted much of his skill and time to continue to perfect the NXT brand, and he has been the general manager for the past three years.
+Regal served as General Manager on Raw in 2007, and was a part of a number of different angles before making his way to assist with NXT.
+For the past six years, Regal has devoted much of his skill and time to continue to perfect the NXT brand, and he has been the General Manager for the past three years.

 Although William Regal was never world champion in either WWE or WCW, he has held nearly every other championship he could possibly obtain.
 Although he may not get in this year, Regal is certainly a Hall of Fame-worthy talent, and will be inducted sooner than later.